Office of the DoD Chief Information Officer, DoD.

 Comment: Three comments asserted the rule should create an oversight and accountability structure that includes public, congressional, and executive branch reporting.
 One comment recommended using DHS oversight procedures as a model to ensure the program's compliance with regulations and relevant guidelines.

-Response: The DIB CS/IA program is subject to numerous procedures, requirements, and oversight to ensure compliance with DoD and national policies for collecting, handling, safeguarding, and sharing sensitive information with non-Government organizations in accordance with DoD Directive 5500.1, DoD Privacy Program and 5400.11—Regulation, Department of Defense Privacy Program, which proscribes uniform procedures for the DoD Privacy Program.
+Response: The DIB CS/IA program is subject to numerous procedures, Start Printed Page 62432requirements, and oversight to ensure compliance with DoD and national policies for collecting, handling, safeguarding, and sharing sensitive information with non-Government organizations in accordance with DoD Directive 5500.1, DoD Privacy Program and 5400.11—Regulation, Department of Defense Privacy Program, which proscribes uniform procedures for the DoD Privacy Program.
 For additional information regarding the Government's safeguarding of information received from the DIB companies, with specific focus on PII, see the Privacy Impact Assessment (PIA) for the DIB CS/IA Program (http://DoDcio.defense.gov/Portals/0/Documents/DIB%20CS-IA%20PIA_FINAL_signed_30jun2011_VMSS_GGMR_RC.pdf).
 In addition, DoD annually reports to Congress on the progress of DoD in defending the DoD and the Defense Industrial Base from cyber events.
 No additional oversight is warranted at this time.
 No change is made to the rule.